yogonwa/NobelLM/tests/README.md

 - Comprehensive logging and monitoring validation
 - Expansion statistics and debugging functionality

-#### `test_phase3_infrastructure.py` (NEW - Phase 3A)
-- **Phase 3A Core Infrastructure Tests**
-- ThemeEmbeddings class with model-aware storage and validation
-- Theme similarity computation using existing safe_faiss_scoring pattern
-- Pre-computed embedding storage and retrieval from disk
-- Health checks for embedding quality and dimension consistency
-- Model switching between bge-large and miniLM
-- Error handling and edge cases for similarity computation
-- Performance benchmarks and monitoring
-- Integration testing between theme embeddings and similarity computation

 #### `test_query_router.py`
 - Fallback strategies (metadata to RAG)
 - Intent routing